Teach Me

 “Sometimes, you might think you’re doing an exercise correctly, but you fall into your poor movement patterns or compensations,” Hoffmann said.
 If you’re not sure how to engage your glutes and core, a physical therapist or personal trainer can help.

-Here’s what else can help prevent or treat the condition:
+Here’s what else can help prevent or manage the condition:

 • If you sit a lot, take frequent breaks, even if you just stand up and stretch.
 Even better, take short walks, do some light exercises or practice a few yoga poses.